-Top Graduate Employers – Methodology
+Top Graduate Employers 2017 – Methodology

-- The data capture is undertaken by the Higher Education Institutions for their own graduates but the procedure is prescribed by the Higher Education Statistics Agency (HESA).
+- The data capture is undertaken by Higher Education institutions for their own graduates but the procedure is prescribed by the Higher Education Statistics Agency (HESA).

-- We began with the uncleansed data returned by the graduates themselves which frequently resulted in more than one name for the same employer.
+- We began with the uncleansed data returned by the graduates themselves which frequently results in more than one name for the same employer.
 We have attempted to correct any mistakes but would be glad to be informed if errors are found.

-- Out of the original sample of 224,045 our study looks at these 22,250 graduates who were employed by some 1,500 employers.
+- Out of the original sample of 240,725 our study looks at these 15,031 graduates.

 - * professional employment – occupations requiring a degree or equivalent qualification.

 - ** associate professional – in an occupation requiring a high-level vocational qualification, often involving a substantial period of full-time training or further study.

 - The number of graduate-level posts are rounded to the nearest five in line with Higher Education Statistics Agency confidentiality requirements.